go to home page 28th Cambridge Scout Group

 The 28th On Safari to Ely

-We will be making a sponsored hike from Cambridge to Ely to raise much needed funds for the group.
-The whole group will be taking part: Scouts, Young Leaders, Cubs and even the Beavers, with different distances of the walk arranged to suit varying capabilities.
+We make a sponsored hike from Cambridge to Ely to raise much needed funds for the group every other year.
+The whole group takes part: Scouts, Young Leaders, Cubs and even the Beavers, with different distances of the walk arranged to suit varying capabilities.

-The theme for the hike is On Safari, so participants will be encouraged to dress up a little by wearing a headress or hat based on a safari animal such as a lion, giraffe or rhinoceros or just as a classic African expedition member.
-Full blown animal costumes are also welcome for those who really want to go to town, but we'll otherwise be in uniform.
-We will be keeping an eye out for wild animals from our environment around us but they will probably be seeking safe refuge from our noise long before we get close enough to see them.
+The theme for the hike is On Safari, so participants are encouraged to dress up a little by wearing a headress or hat based on a safari animal such as a lion, giraffe or rhinoceros or just as a classic African expedition member.
+Full blown animal costumes are also welcome for those who really want to go to town, but we're otherwise in uniform.
+We keep an eye out for wild animals from our environment around us but they will probably be seeking safe refuge from our noise long before we get close enough to see them.

-At the Five Miles pub we change over to the final third of cubs (with more cake sales assuming there are any left) for the last 6¼ miles to the station at Ely.
+15:15 At the Five Miles pub we grab our last slice of cake at the cake sales (assuming there are any left) for the last 6 miles to the station at Ely.
 This takes us past Wicken Fen and across the classic flat fenland farm landscape.
-Once they reach Ely the Scouts and Young Leaders will have managed a healthy 16½ mile hike, which will count towards their Hikes Away badge.
+Once they reach Ely (around 6:30pm) the Scouts and Young Leaders will have managed a healthy 16½ mile hike, which will count towards their Hikes Away badge.

-This is a sponsored hike to raise funds for the group, sponsored ideally by the mile, half-mile and quarter-mile (for Scouts, Cubs and Beavers respectively).
+This is a sponsored hike to raise funds for the group, sponsored by the mile, for Scouts, or per 100 metres for Cubs and Beavers.
 If a Scout were to get sponsorship that added to a total of £1 a mile, that works out to be £16.50.
-If a Cub were to manage £1 a half-mile that would be £11.50, £9 and £12.50 respectively, and Beavers who managed the impressive £1 a quarter-mile figure would raise £7.
+If a Cub were to manage £0.20p per 100m that would be £20, and Beavers who managed an impressive £0.30p per 100m would raise £8.40.

-Sponsorship forms will be given out but copies are available to download from this page by clicking here.
+Sponsorship forms are given out but copies are available to download from this page by clicking here.
 Permission to hike forms are available online for Scouts, for Cubs and for Beavers too.

 Good luck!